iaconogi/simpleGO/Readme.md

 [1] "Divided the 58 enriched GO terms into 4 distinct functional groups"
 ```

 To facilitate the interpretation of the GO enrichments, simpleGO collapses the enriched terms into functional groups.
-The output of simpleGOis a list as long as the numeber of functional groups.
+The output of simpleGOis a list as long as the number of functional groups.
 In this case we have 4 distinct functional groups.
 Let's look the first one:

 ```{r}